tarikh03/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

 # TDM GUI - Permission Groups (User Types)

-There are three main types of TDM users, each with different permissions for different activities.
+There are three main types of TDM users, each with different permissions for different activities:
+- Admin
+- Owner
+- Tester User

 Each type is called a **Permission Group**.

-Note that all TDM windows can be accessed by all users in View mode.
+All TDM windows can be accessed by all users in View mode.
 However, only authorized users with the relevant permissions can update TDM definitions.

- The following Permission Groups are supported by TDM:
+Below are more detailed descriptions of the Permission Groups:

 ## Admin

-The Admin can execute all activities in the TDM GUI application.
+An Admin can execute all activities in the TDM GUI application.

 Admins usually also define the [TDM implementation in Fabric](/articles/TDM/tdm_implementation/03_tdm_fabric_implementation_flow.md).
 They can execute all activities in the TDM GUI and are responsible for the following activities: